ABOUT HAVERON FINE ART

 Born in Oxford in 2000, Xander Haveron-Jones read English Language and Literature at the University of Oxford, before completing his Master’s degree in History of Art at the Courtauld Institute, London.

 Having specialised in fine art at a Chelsea auction house, Xander founded Haveron Fine Art in January 2025.
 Following his discovery of an important oil painting by the influential satirist Henry Wigstead (likely his only known surviving painting), he sold the work to Yale University's Lewis Walpole Library in April 2025.
-The painting joins the LWL's outstanding holding of 18th century British satire and caricature.
+The painting joined the LWL's outstanding holding of 18th century British satire and caricature.

 Haveron Fine Art endeavours to integrate the academic with the decorative, offering Old Master paintings of both historic and aesthetic value.
 A diversified approach looks to revive the eclecticism of Britain’s great collections, crossing centuries and continents to promote a wide-reaching taste.